-Any student who observes a violation of College policies on Anti-Hazing, Drugs and Alcohol, Student Professional Conduct and Academic Integrity, or Smoking should report the incident immediately to the Campus President who will review all disciplinary matters.
-Student violations of these policies may result in sanctions ranging from warning, lowering of grades, failure of class or placement on probation, to suspension and/or immediate dismissal.
+Any student who observes a violation of Institute policies on Anti-Hazing, Drugs, Alcohol, Student Professional Conduct and Academic Integrity, or Smoking should report the incident immediately to the Campus President, who will review all disciplinary matters.
+Student violations of these policies may result in sanctions ranging from a warning, lower grades, class failure, or placement on probation to suspension and/or immediate dismissal.